Fast approximate estimation of conditional Shapley values when using a linear explainer: Discussion and conclusion

-Our method is also cursed with the curse of dimensionality: When $p$ increases, such as $p=30$, the machine eventually runs out of memory.
-However, there are options to deal with this problem.
-One option is sampling, as described before.
-However, instead of using a few hundred of coalitions, as often done, one can now use thousands of coalitions.
-We have illustrated that model fitting will be fast, indicating that the new method is a major advancement.
+Our methods also suffer from the Curse of Dimensionality \citep{Bellman1961}: Even for high-performance computing, when $p$ increases, such as $p=40$, the machine eventually runs out of memory.
+Our machine runs out of memory for $p$ larger than about 21, but machines with more RAM can fit larger datasets.
+There is a constraint in R restricting the number of non-zero elements to be $2^{31}-1$.
+However, loading the spam-package \citep{spam} together with the R package spam64 \citep{spam64} enables the sparse matrix class spam to handle huge sparse matrices with more than $2^{31}-1$ non-zero elements.
+This is future work.
+There are other options available.
+One is sampling: instead of using a few hundred coalitions, as is often done, one can now use thousands.
+We have illustrated that model fitting will be fast, indicating that the new methods are a major improvement.
 Another option is to split the model estimation into equal ``chunks'', where for instance half of the models is fitted, then the remaining half is fitted and finally the results are combined before estimating the Shapley values.

+The Diagonal correction method should be contrasted to the so-called soft constraints \citep[p.~39]{rue2005gaussian}.
+Here the constraints are assumed to be observed with Gaussian noise.
+To obtain an equivalent result, we need to assume that the covariance for the noise term is the identity matrix with a small variance term included.
+Therefore the model is misspecified.
+The precision matrix of the field is then $\bm Q+\bm A^T\bm A\kappa$, but we need to assume that the observed error is $\bm 0$ to get the correct mean in our result.
+The soft constraint approximates the hard constraint under these assumptions, and the approximation becomes better and better the smaller the variance of the error term is.
+By using this result, we are assuming a slightly misspecified model, as the constraints are assumed to be observed with noise.
+In our result, we make no such assumptions.

+In comparison, our result tells us that by directly altering the precision matrix, we approximately perform kriging with hard constraints.
+By adding $\bm A^T\bm A\kappa$ to the precision matrix, we are forcing the precision matrix to have the directions in $\bm A$ as eigenvectors approximately.
+The variance in these directions becomes small.
+In general the directions in $\bm A$ do not need to be eigenvectors of $\bm Q$.
+However, the result justifies adding this correction term to the precision matrix.

+The new methods could also be compared to the method of \cite{bolin2021efficient}.
+Here they also consider (proper) Gaussian models.
+One calculates a transformation matrix $\bm T$ that involves the constraints so that in the transformed space all constraints are enforced automatically.
+However, when there are $2^p$ different models, this involves calculating a large number of transformation matrices.
+This will slow the method down significantly compared to our methods.

+We have developed three new methods and compared them against each other and the two methods from shapr.
+The Exact method introduces no approximation.
+Based on the median absolute errors and run-times of the three methods, the methods perform similarly.
+Since there is no tuning parameter in the Exact transformation method, we suggest that the reader uses the Exact transformation method.